 - An alloy is a compound (a.k.a., mixture) of metal elements and non-metals

-- An alloy is designed to have specific properties (e.g., stiffness or high tensile strength)
+- An alloy is designed to have specific properties (e.g., stiffness or high tensile strength which is one ideal characteristic of mild steel gates)

 - Steel comprises iron, carbon, chromium and a few other elements